zsviczian/obsidian-excalidraw-plugin/README.md

 - I have seen two cases when adding a stencil library did not work.
 In both cases, the end solution was a reinstall of Obsidian.
 The root cause is not clear, but maybe because of  the incremental updates of Obsidian from an early version.
 - Sync does not support .excalidraw files.
 This issue will be addressed in a later release of Obsidian sync.
 Until then, here are two hacks you can play with:
   - You have the option to use OneDrive, Google Drive, iCloud, DropBox, etc. to sync your vault between devices.
   - You can also use Obsidian Sync in conjunction with "Obsidian Git" (find it in community plugins).
-Make you you set up git to ignore all files except for .excalidraw by adding the following to `.gitignore`.
+Be sure to set up git to ignore all files except for .excalidraw by adding the following to `.gitignore`.
 Obsidian Git does not work on mobile, but on Android you can use an app like MGIT to sync your `.excalidraw` files from/to the git repository.
   ```
   #ignore all kind of files
   *.*